-CIBSE, GSHPA and the HPA are publishing a code of practice for Open Loop Groundwater Source Heat Pumps.
+GSHPA and CIBSE have published a code of practice for Open Loop Groundwater Source Heat Pumps.

-The Code of Practice, which is being produced by a steering committee with lead authorship
+The Code of Practice, which was produced by a steering committee with lead authorship

 from Nic Wincott and Jen Billings of the GSHPA,